fightforthefuture/battleforthenet/README.md

 We've created a tool that lets people directly contact the FCC and Congress to stop net neutrality rules from being rolled back.

-Follow these instructions to install it on your site: http://widget.battleforthenet.com/
+[Follow these instructions](https://github.com/fightforthefuture/redalert-widget) to install it on your site.

 ### Contributing to our code